deckhouse/virtualization/docs/FAQ.md

 ## How to install an operating system in a virtual machine from an iso-image?

 Let's consider installing an operating system in a virtual machine from an iso-image, using Windows OS installation as an example.

 To install the OS we will need an iso-image of Windows OS.
 We need to download it and publish it on some http-service available from the cluster.

-1. Let's create an empty disk for OS installation:
+1. Create an empty disk for OS installation:

     ```yaml
     apiVersion: virtualization.deckhouse.io/v1alpha2